Welcome to the Best Corvette Mods page. This is your place for

-great modifications, and parts suppliers for LS1, LS2, LS6,
+great modifications, and parts suppliers for LS1, LS2, LS3, LS6,

 Ok from going from wild to mild Corvette mods.
-This would include a cold air induction system, ram air, air filters and items like this.
-I m not trying to sell you anything here.
-I have tried just about all of them.
+This would include a cold air intake system, ram air, air filters and items like this.
+We're not trying to sell you anything here.
+We have tried just about all of them.
 That should say something in itself.
-I had a K&N and loved it then went to a smooth bridge and then I added a ram air system all on my C5.
-Well I took the ram air off the car and installed a supercharger.
-My seat of the pants meter did not like the performance gains that it got from the ram air system.
-I took my losses sold it and never turned back.
-Moral of the story cold unrestricted air.
-No fancy gimmicks.
+We have had a K&N and loved it, since then we have added them on all our C5's C6's and C7 Z06.

-Throttle body's I m still undecided about.
-If you get a good one I'm sure they can help.
-But without the help of a properly sized intake I think it would be a waste of money.
+Throttle body's we are still undecided about.
+If you get a good one we have proven they can help.
+But without the help of a properly sized intake and other supporting modification we think it would be a waste of money.
 You could also run into tuning issues if you want to stay stock on the tune.
-I would recommend a Nick Williams as I have heard that his are very good.

 The books below are essential for the enthusiast who wants to get the most performance out of Corvette engine designs but is only familiar with the older Chevy small-blocks.
 Most books have Full-color coverage includes everything you need to know about Corvette engines, including the difficult engine removal and installation, simple engine bolt-ons, electronic controls for the Generation III engine, and detailed engine builds at four different power levels.